FortRun/resources/Fortran Handbook.md

 - Derived Types can contain (as components) other derived types defined before.
 Recursive derived types can contain allocatable components of the type being defined.
 Allocatable components can also be of types to be defined later in the program unit.
 - Having **pointer** or **allocatable** components helps build linked lists.
 - Derived types also compactify data transfer to procedures, in the form of arguments that are of derived types.
 E.g. `call force(bead_i, bead_j)`, where `bead_i` and `bead_j` denote pointers to elements of a `bead` array, which is an object of derived type.
+- Derived types also compactify data transfer to and fro external files, i.e. I/O. For unformatted I/O, a value of derived type is treated as a whole and is not equivalent to a list of its ultimate components

 <br>